Education Inequality in New Zealand

 The way the sapling is shaped determines how the tree grows

 After nearly ten years, Ako Mātātupu: Teach First NZ has taken the natural step in becoming an independent Tertiary Education Organisation.
-While the academic element of the Teach First NZ programme has previously been delivered by a tertiary partner - firstly the University of Auckland and then The Mind Lab - we have now welcomed the inaugural Cohort for which a Postgraduate Diploma of Secondary Teaching will be both delivered and supported by Ako Mātātupu.
+While the academic element of the Teach First NZ programme was previously delivered by a tertiary partner - firstly the University of Auckland and then The Mind Lab - in 2021 we welcomed the inaugural Cohort for which a Postgraduate Diploma of Secondary Teaching will be both delivered and supported by Ako Mātātupu.